changeofpace/VivienneVMM/README.md

 Records the general purpose register context each time the guest triggers the breakpoint condition.

 #### Keyed Register Context
-Similar to **General Register Context**, except that guest state is only recorded when the value in the *key register* is not already in the log.
+Similar to **General Register Context**, except that guest state is only recorded when the value in the **key register** is not already in the log.

 ### Using Ept Breakpoints

 VivienneCL contains several commands for setting, disabling, clearing, and viewing the logs of ept breakpoints.
 The **SetEptBp\*** commands install an ept breakpoint on all processors and return a log handle.
 This log handle is the primary input argument for the other ept breakpoint commands.

 #### Example
-The following example uses several ept breakpoint commands to recover decrypted data from a target process.
+The following example uses ept breakpoint commands to recover decrypted data from a target process.

 Given the following function, we want to know all possible values of the **DecryptedValue** variable: